kinnala/scikit-fem/README.md

 ## Citing the library

-You may use the following BibTeX entry:
+We appreciate if you cite the following article in your scientific works:
 ```
 @article{skfem2020,
   doi = {10.21105/joss.02369},